stringintech/go-bitcoinkernel/README.md

 The library handles memory management automatically through Go's finalizers, but it's highly recommended to explicitly call `Destroy()` methods when you're done with objects to free resources immediately.

+### Runtime Dependencies

+Your Go application will have a runtime dependency on the shared `libbitcoinkernel` library produced by `make build-kernel` in `/path/to/go-bitcoinkernel/depend/bitcoin/build`.
+Do not delete or move these built library files as your application needs them to run.